 Nolan concludes: “Being able to print such accurate models has allowed us to complete product demonstrations faster and with more accuracy than we would ever have been able to do without our 3D printers.
 Keeping our suite at the leading edge is so important to us – it means we can deliver better products to our customers with ever shorter lead times.”

 Robinson Packaging has been a Laser Lines customer since 2009, when it bought its first professional 3D printer, a desktop uPrint FDM model.
 Every new Robinson Packaging product since then has been 3D printed as part of its development.

-Moderately priced and affordable to run, the F123 series offers a range of materials including ABS-M30, ASA and QSR support material (plus PC-ABS in the F370).
+Moderately priced and affordable to run, the F123 series offers a range of materials including ABS-M30 and ASA (plus PC-ABS in the F370).
+QSR support material is available for the F170, F270 and F370 models.
 The printers can also use inexpensive PLA, and each has a draft mode that further reduces the cost of producing test models.